BYUHPC/sci-comp-course/README.md

 - Optimization
 - MPI

-The MPI example code should maybe be converted to use [MPL](https://github.com/rabauke/mpl) instead.
-DONE; need to modify readings and assignments.

-The MPI reading doesn't have enough information on communications--e.g. `MPI_{I,}{Send,Recv,Sendrecv}`

 Once LLVM or GCC supports compiling DPC++ for GPUs, use that rather than `nvc++` for the GPU phase.

-Updating to C++23 will be nice. `std::mdspan`, for example, will be great.
+Updating to C++23 will be nice, especially since we'll finally get `std::mdspan`.